mathewtrivett/snookbot/README.md

 ## Features

-### Checkin in
+### Check in

 **Scenario: @snookbot checks in with you**
 Given it's a working day
 When you log into Slack
-And this is the first time you've stayed active for more than 15 minutes today Then @snookbot will check in with you
+And this is the first time you've stayed active for more than 15 minutes today Then @snookbot will check in with you in a DM

 **Scenario: You check in with @snookbot**
-Given you want to update your status
-When you @mention snookbot and say "Just checking in" or use the work "checking in" Then @snookbot will run the checkin script
+Given you want to update your status with @snookbot and the team When you DM or @mention snookbot and say "Just checking in", use the phrases "checking in", "checkin" or "check in" Then @snookbot will run the checkin script